Benjamin Silliman: Legacy

 Silliman deemed slavery an "enormous evil".
+According to Yale historian David Blight, Silliman received a research assignment in 1833 to study the sugar plantations of Louisiana.
+Despite his aversion to slavery, he was nevertheless influenced by the hypocrisy that reigned at the time on the issue, understandable when one considers that most of the college's founders, faculty, and administrators, including himself, were slave owners.
+He told a colleague who was about to leave on a study mission: "Open your eyes and ears to every fact connected with the actual condition of slavery everywhere – but do not talk about it – hear and see everything but say little".
 He favored colonization of free African Americans in Liberia, serving as a board member of the Connecticut Colonization Society between 1828 and 1835.
 He was elected a member of the American Antiquarian Society in 1813, and an Associate Fellow of the American Academy of Arts and Sciences in 1815.
 Silliman founded and edited the American Journal of Science, and was appointed one of the corporate members of the National Academy of Sciences by the United States Congress.
 He was also a member of the American Association for the Advancement of Science.

-Things named for him

 Silliman College, one of Yale's residential colleges, is named for him, as is the mineral Sillimanite.
 In Sequoia National Park, Mount Silliman is named for him, as is Silliman Pass, a creek and two lakes below the summit of Mount Silliman.